-I have to say that we really enjoyed our visit to Raixa and will return again on one of our frequent visits to Mallorca.
+I have to say that we really enjoyed our visit to the Raixa Estate and will return again on one of our frequent visits to Mallorca.
 It is a marvellous place to spend a few hours wandering through the house and along the paths in the gardens.
 To make the most of a visit and to see the full beauty of the garden it would be advisable to visit in Spring.
 Please also note that the gardens are closed in Winter and only open again in March, again check the website to make sure you will not encounter closed doors.

 If you like gardens you may also want to drive the short road up to the Soller tunnel and also visit the Jardins D’Alfabia.
-The house and gardens there, are just as stunning and still a among the lesser known the sights of the island.
+The house and gardens there, are just as stunning as Raixa and still a among the lesser known the sights of the island.